Home > THE TRUTH ABOUT LITERARY AGENTS’ FEES

 (For a more detailed discussion of reading fees and their abuses, see The Case Against Reading Fees, from Writer Beware’s blog.)

-Some agents, who wanted to profit from reading fees but to dodge the practice’s increasingly bad reputation, attempted to sanitize their charges and add the appearance of value by throwing a critique into the mix.
+To keep collecting upfront money from writers but dodge reading fees’ increasingly bad reputation, some agents attempted to add the appearance of value by throwing a critique or evaluation into the mix.
 Thus evaluation fees were born.
-The idea was that writers wouldn’t receive only a reading, but a written assessment of their manuscripts’ strengths and weaknesses, as well as an explanation of why the manuscripts were rejected.
-Who wouldn’t want that, even if it cost a bit of money?
+The idea was that writers wouldn’t receive only a reading, but a written assessment of their manuscripts’ strengths and weaknesses, or at the very least, an explanation of why the manuscripts were rejected.
+Who wouldn’t want that, even if it involved handing over a little cash?

-Still other agents, searching for a stigma-free way to obtain money upfront, came up with the notion of marketing fees.
-These fees go by many other names–submission, contract, processing, circulation, preparation, administrative, retainer–but basically the idea is the same: the writer is being asked in advance to defray the cost of marketing his or her work to publishers.
+Still other agents, searching for a stigma-free way to obtain money upfront, came up with the notion of submission fees.
+These fees go by many other names–marketing, contract, processing, circulation, preparation, administrative, retainer–but basically the idea is the same: the writer is asked to defray the cost of submitting his or her work to publishers in advance of any of that submitting being done.

-Some confusion arises here, because it’s typical practice among reputable agents to expect clients to reimburse some of the expenses related to the marketing of manuscripts.
-Usually, this means expenses incurred on the client’s behalf over and above the ordinary cost of doing business–photocopying, postage/Fed Ex, long-distance calls, advance reading copies or finished books sent to co-agents.
-Everything else–travel, legal fees, office supplies, rent, utilities, the editing assistance many agents offer to get manuscripts ready for submission–is absorbed as normal business overhead (in other words, it’s covered by the agent’s eventual commission).
-Applicable charges are accrued and reimbursed from the author’s advance, or billed to the author after they’re incurred.
+Some confusion arises here, because it’s standard practice among reputable agents to expect clients to reimburse some of the expense related to the marketing of manuscripts.
+Usually, this means expenses incurred on the client’s behalf over and above the ordinary cost of doing business–photocopying, Fed Ex, advance reading copies or finished books sent to co-agents overseas.
+(In the pre-digital era, this might amount to a few hundred dollars a year; nowadays, with most business done electronically, such expenses are minimal.)
+Everything else–travel, legal fees, office supplies, rent, utilities, the editing assistance many agents offer to get manuscripts ready for submission–is absorbed as normal business overhead.
+Any applicable charges are accrued and reimbursed from the author’s advance, or billed to the author after they’re incurred.

-Not all agents who charge marketing fees are dishonest.
-Some are simply inexperienced or inept.
-But scam or amateur, the bottom line for the writer is the same: a lighter wallet and no sale.
+Not all agents who charge fees are dishonest.
+Some are just inexperienced or inept.
+There’s also a relatively small number of successful agencies that charge some sort of fee.
+But scam or amateur or even successful, the bottom line for writers is the same: your agent should profit solely from commissions on sales, and from no other source.

 Fees in Their Infinite Variety

-• A fee due on submission.
-Sometimes the agent will be honest and call this a reading fee, but s/he may also come up with euphemisms–an “advance on commission,” for instance.
-As noted above, reading fees are relatively rare these days.
+- A fee for consideration of your manuscript.
+Sometimes the agent will be honest and call this a reading fee, but s/he may also come up with euphemisms–an “advance on commission,” for instance, or a “processing fee”.
+As noted above, reading fees are relatively rare these days, but they are still out there, and the agencies that charge them aren’t always scams.
+For instance, on quite well-established agency charges a $35 processing fee for every manuscript it requests in response to a query–and it requests a lot of them.

-• A submission fee that buys you something–a critique, a more detailed rejection letter, marketing advice from the agent.
-Also relatively rare.
+- A reading or submission fee that buys you something–a critique, marketing advice, faster consideration.
 Sometimes the fee will be optional–but don’t expect the agent to pay much attention to your submission if you don’t pay.
-One agency that charged an “optional” evaluation fee required writers who chose not to pay to sign a waiver absolving the agency of any responsibility for the submission, including reading it.
-(Not that this was an agency any writer would want to be represented by.
-Its entire income came from fees.)
+One agency that charged an “optional” evaluation fee required writers who chose not to pay it to sign a waiver absolving the agency of any responsibility for the submission–including reading it.
+A successful agency that offered an optional fee to “expedite” response time prioritized those submissions over the rest.

-• A flat fee due on contract signing.
-Such fees go by many names–submission, marketing, circulation, expense, retainer…even advance, as in “advance on expenses”…and can range from two digits to as much as four.
+- A flat fee due on contract signing.
+Such fees go by many names–submission, marketing, circulation, expense, retainer–even advance, as in “advance on expenses”–and can range from two figures to as much as four.
 Some questionable agencies maximize their income flow with short-term contracts–six or even four months’ duration.

-• A per-submission fee.
+- A per-submission fee.
 Rather than charging on contract signing, or billing you on a regular basis, some questionable agencies charge for each submission.
-Since the more submissions they make, the more income they realize, such agents have a strong incentive to send your manuscript to as many publishers as possible–whether or not they’re appropriate for your work.
-(Or to claim to send it.
-Some fee-chargers never bother to send anything out at all.)
+Since more submissions mean more income, such agents have a strong incentive to send your manuscript to as many publishers as possible (or to claim they did)–whether or not they’re appropriate for your work.

-• A per-hour charge.
-No reputable agent charges by the hour.
+- A per-hour charge.
+Some reputable agents provide consulting services, but no reputable agent charges clients by the hour.

-• A critique or editing fee as a condition of representation.
+- A critique or editing fee as a condition of representation.
 Sometimes the agent will be honest enough to tell you that the critique or editing fee goes into his or her pocket, but other agencies will outsource you to critique or editing services they themselves operate under a different name.
 This allows them to pretend that “they” are not charging you a fee.
+Many reputable agents do work with clients to polish manuscripts for submission to publishers, but they don’t charge for this–it’s part of the service their 15% commission will eventually pay for.

-• An option to provide a large number of manuscript copies or pay a fee.
-Some questionable agents give clients the option of paying an upfront fee or providing 20 or 30 manuscript copies at their own expense.
-This is a bait-and-switch tactic: it’d be so expensive to make all those copies that the fee looks like a bargain.
+- An option to provide a large number of manuscript copies or pay a fee.
+This was a common racket in the pre-digital era: clients were given the option of paying an upfront fee or providing 20 or 30 manuscript copies at their own expense.
+The idea was that it’d be so expensive to make all those copies that the fee would look like a bargain.
+These days everything is done electronically, so if you encounter an agency that wants you to provide paper copies for submission–even if only one–be wary: that agent is way behind the times.

-• A monthly expense cap.
+- A monthly expense cap.
 A questionable agent’s contract may declare that you’ll never be charged more than a set amount per month for submission expense.
-Odds are that the agency will treat this like a blank check, and you’ll be charged that amount or close to it every single month.
+However, the agency will treat this like a blank check, charging you that amount or close to it every single month.
 (Note: a monthly expense cap is not the same thing as a general expense cap–an amount above which your permission must be sought for any single expenditure.
 The latter is a standard part of an author-agent agreement.)

-• Excessive billings.
+- Excessive billings.
 As noted above, reputable agents charge only for expenses over and above the regular cost of doing business.
-If an agent tells you it’s her policy to bill submission expenses, find out exactly what those expenses will include, or ask for a sample bill so you can see what she considers reimbursable.
-If she expects you to pay for things like stationary and envelopes, or if she includes items like business cards and photos, be wary.
+Ideally, reimbursable expenses will be enumerated in the contract.
+If they’re not, find out exactly what expenses will be included.
+If the agent expects you to pay for things like stationary and envelopes, or travel and legal fees, beware.

-• Fees for adjunct services.
-Some questionable agencies require or pressure clients to buy various services (website creation, sample cover mockups or illustrations, social media listings) or pay to participate in various schemes (a catalog supposedly circulated to publishers or offered at book fairs, a special page or section on the agency’s website, podcasts featuring agency clients).
-Since these charges come after contract signing, and are often optional, the agency can argue that they’re not actually fees–but the bottom line is still that you must open up your wallet.
+- Fees for adjunct services.
+Some questionable agencies require or pressure clients to buy various services (website creation, sample cover mockups or illustrations, social media listings) or to participate in various pay-to-play schemes (a catalog supposedly offered at book fairs, a special page or section on the agency’s website, podcasts featuring agency clients).
+Since these charges come after contract signing, and may be optional, the agency can argue that they’re not actually fees.
+The bottom line, however, is still that you must open up your wallet.

 MAY NOT BE REPRODUCED WITHOUT PERMISSION